DayZedAndConfused762/DayZedAndConfusedServer/README.md

 # DayZedAndConfusedServer
-Server filed for the DayZedAndConfused DayZ server
+Server files for the DayZedAndConfused DayZ server